vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 - **DEVELOPMENT**: Used for development and testing.
 It executes code and verifies the correctness of execution but does not perform actual proving.
 In this mode, the `Verifier` contract can confirm computations, but a malicious `Prover` could exploit the system.
 - **PRODUCTION**: Intended for production and final testing, this mode performs real proving.

-Prover node can be run locally, but it is not mandatory.
-By default, the vlayer client SDK communicates with a pre-deployed prover running in development mode.
+Prover node should be run locally, but in near future this would not be mandatory.
+By default, the vlayer client SDK communicates with `http://127.0.0.1:3000`.

 ## Running prover in development mode
 Assuming vlayer is [installed](/getting-started/installation.html), you can start it in development mode with the following command: